 They have included an update where you can access historical data for each keyword from within the keyword planner itself.

-How to See Volume/Trend Data for Individual Keywords from Within Google Keyword Discovery Tool
+How to See Volume/Trend from Within the Google Keyword Discovery Tool

 For a PPC professional, the search trends of individual keywords can be just as interesting and fruitful as industry-wide trends.